jasonsjones/jasonsjones.github.io/_posts/2016-04-03-hello-interwebs.md

 ### New Job

-Now fast forward to today--I am finishing this post on April 3, 2016.
-I am excited to say that I'll be starting my first day at [Salesforce](http://www.salesforce.com) tomorrow as a full-stack software engineer for the Community Cloud team.
-It was a long road to get here, but I'm here nonetheless.
+Now fast forward to today--which, as of this writing is April 3, 2016--I am excited to say that I'll be starting my first day at [Salesforce](http://www.salesforce.com) tomorrow, April 4th, 2016, as a full-stack software engineer for the Community Cloud team.
+I'm not entirely sure what to expect, but I know is going to be a blast figuring things out in a new environment.
+And to top it all off, they have free coffee--I've never had free coffee!